U.S. Export Regulatory Framework

 Find our research Hub

-Our internal procedures ensure that sourcing, logistics, documentation, and international transactions follow all applicable legal frameworks governing U.S. export activities.
+Our internal procedures ensure that sourcing, logistics, documentation, and international transactions follow all applicable legal frameworks governing U.S. Export Regulatory Framework activities.

 The following regulatory authorities form the foundation of lawful export operations from the United States.